⚠️ Work in Progress

 engine := fluxcd.EngineWithMode(layout.KustomizationExplicit)

-engine := fluxcd.EngineWithConfig(mode, placement)
+engine := fluxcd.EngineWithConfig(mode)

 // Engine with custom components